SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/securityTesting/BotnetDoSDDoSPHISINGSPOOFINGPHISHINGMITMTEST.md

-In order to avoid or prevent *Botnet, DoS, DDoS, Phishing, MITM, Spoofing and Sniffing Attacks*, the following security tests should be performed.
+In order to avoid or prevent *Botnet, DoS, DDoS, Eavesdropping, Phishing, MITM, Spoofing and Sniffing Attacks*, the following security tests should be performed.

 <table class="tg">
 <thead>